-treatment success, especially in fast-moving, deadly diseases like sepsis.
+NIBIB supports synthetic biology engineers that are designing bacteria that detect fragments of DNA from infectious pathogens.
+Pathogen DNA is likely to be present before symptom onset, and early detection could lead to higher rates of treatment success, especially in fast-moving, deadly diseases like sepsis.
 The team of engineers harnessed the natural ability of Bacillus subtilis to capture DNA from its surroundings.
 In this study, a series of genes was integrated into the bacterium's genome that included the target pathogen DNA that researchers wanted to detect.
-The engineered DNA sensor was able to detect many human bacterial pathogens like E. coli, Salmonella typhimurium, and Staphylococcus aureus.6 The researchers will bacteria that detect fragments of DNA from infectious pathogens.
-Pathogen DNA is likely to be present before
+The engineered DNA sensor was able to detect many human bacterial pathogens like E. coli, Salmonella typhimurium, and Staphylococcus aureus.
+The researchers will continue to develop this low-cost, flexible approach to detect the presence of harmful bacteria and viruses in clinical samples and in the gut.